-The DLC may send out pre-hearing directions, which are written instructions about administrative matters, such as when any extra written materials should be provided before the hearing.
+The district licensing committee may send out prehearing directions, which are written instructions about administrative matters, such as when any extra written materials should be provided before the hearing.
 If this happens, you need to do what's requested.

-Some DLCs hold pre-hearing meetings.
+Some district licensing committees hold pre-hearing meetings.
 These are voluntary and are an opportunity to clarify administrative matters before a hearing or reach an agreement by consensus, such as changing opening hours in response to public objections.
 These early meetings can be really important as a way of influencing what happens.
 You may be able to achieve what you want before the application even goes to a hearing.